RubenPants/few-shot-face-classification/README.md

 # Few-Shot Face Classification

-Library to cluster and classify faces.
+Library to recognise and classify faces.

 ## Installation